uk-gov-mirror/ministryofjustice.hmpps-manage-supervisions/doc/adr/0002-build-a-monolith.md

 The above ADR mentions some consequences that are directly relevant to this project, in particular "Contracts between the UI and the service components will take a while to stabilise, creating churn in the beginning."

+Our service is intended to be run in a production environment, but is intended to test functionality with a very small number of users.
+It will not be mastering data to be reused by other services for the forseeable future.

 ## Decision

 We will initially build the "Manage a Sentence in the Community" product as a single server-side application.